-The Gentex 177 can be found like this one above with Compass and Temperature display, but be careful, since some have a single display that appears to be Temperature ONLY or some single displays allow you to toggle between compass and temperature by pressing buttons.
+The Gentex 177 can be easily found like this one above with Compass and Temperature dual display.
+Be aware that some have a single display that appears to be Temperature ONLY or some single displays allow you to toggle between compass and temperature by pressing buttons.
 If you want both Compass and Temperature to show like the photo above, make sure you choose the correct one that looks like the one above.

 There appears to be a couple different types of sensors.
 The one I got is the TOP sensor shown above.
 I don't think there is a difference in how they function.
 The sensor should be mounted somewhere outside your car.
 The usual location seems to be under the front of the car as far from engine or radiator heat as possible.

-I then glued the metal wedge mount button on the windshield.
-Make sure you glue it on the correct side and NOT upside down.
+Then I glued the metal wedge mount button onto the windshield.
+Make sure you glue it on the correct side and NOT upside down or backwards.
+PAY ATTENTION!

 Before gluing the button, I took some time to check positioning of the mirror by holding it up to the windshield.
-That metal button is going to be permanent, so make sure it's where you want it to be.
+That metal button is going to be permanent on the glass, so make sure it's where you want it to be.
 I chose to place the top of the button about 2 inches below the top of the windshield.

 Then I glued again and allowed the glue to dry OVERNIGHT.
 That one worked and it has stayed on.